StijndeK/RisingFX/README.md

 - picture

 ### Envelopes
 Envelopes exist of statemachine.
 Value that needs to be added per sample is calculated.
 Linear steps are used with smooth option.
+Two types of envelopes.

+- setting of envelopes works like this (graph)

-- code example
+- code example how to set the add and subtract values (and for stepenvs)

 ### Voice types